 Senator-Elect Lidia Thorpe is a Gunnai and Gunditjmara woman, mother of three and grandmother living on Wurundjeri country.

 She is the first Aboriginal Senator for Victoria, first federal Aboriginal representative for The Greens and was the first Aboriginal woman in Victorian Parliament in 2017 as the MP for Northcote.

 Australian Labor Party

-Amanda Rishworth Amanda is a member of Federal Labor’s Shadow Cabinet as Shadow Minister for Early Childhood Education and Development and Shadow Minister for Youth.
+Amanda Rishworth is a member of Federal Labor’s Shadow Cabinet as Shadow Minister for Early Childhood Education and Development and Shadow Minister for Youth.
 Amanda was educated at state schools in Adelaide and was a volunteer swimming instructor and surf life saver.
 During her university studies, Amanda worked as a sales assistant and developed a strong interest in workplace fairness.
 Amanda graduated with a Bachelor of Psychology Honours from Flinders University and a Masters Degree in Psychology from Adelaide University.

 After graduating, Amanda practised as a psycholoigst working with General Practitioners in the delivery of mental health care to the community.
 Amanda lives in Hallett Cove with her husband Tim and their two young sons, Percy and Oscar.

 Keenan Mundine is the Co-Founder and Ambassador for Deadly Connections but also leads our partnerships and marketing.